ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Authorization Response {#ssec-authorization-response}

-The Authorization Response sent from the AS to the Client is defined in Section 5.6.2 of {{I-D.ietf-ace-oauth-authz}} and MUST contain the following parameters:
+The Authorization Response sent from the AS to the Client is defined in Section 5.6.2 of {{I-D.ietf-ace-oauth-authz}}.

-* 'access_token', containing the proof-of-possession access token.

-* 'cnf' if symmetric keys are used, not present if asymmetric keys are used.
-This parameter is defined in Section 3.2 of {{I-D.ietf-ace-oauth-params}} and contains the symmetric proof-of-possession key that the Client is supposed to use with the KDC.

-* 'rs_cnf' if asymmetric keys are used, not present if symmetric keys are used.
-This parameter is defined in Section 3.2 of {{I-D.ietf-ace-oauth-params}} and contains information about the public key of the KDC.

-* 'expires_in', contains the lifetime in seconds of the access token.
-This parameter MAY be omitted if the application defines how the expiration time is communicated to the Client via other means, or if it establishes a default value.
+Note that the parameter 'expires_in' MAY be omitted if the application defines how the expiration time is communicated to the Client via other means, or if it establishes a default value.

-Additionally, the Authorization Response MAY contain the following parameters, which, if included, MUST have the corresponding values:
+Additionally, when included, the following parameter MUST have the corresponding values:

-* 'scope' containing the scope the AS grants access to.
-This parameter has the same format and encoding of 'scope' in the Authorization Request, defined in {{ssec-authorization-request}}.
+* 'scope' has the same format and encoding of 'scope' in the Authorization Request, defined in {{ssec-authorization-request}}.
 If this parameter is not present the granted scope is equal to the one requested in {{ssec-authorization-request}}}.

-Other additional parameters as defined in {{I-D.ietf-ace-oauth-authz}}, if necessary.

 The proof-of-possession access token (in 'access_token' above) MUST contain the following parameters: